-Drolet High-Efficiency Wood Burning Stove – This stove is great if you want a stove that is able to heat up a large area.
+This Drolet High-Efficiency Wood Burning Stove is great if you want a stove that is able to heat up a large area.
 It can heat up to 2400 square feet well.
-It is efficient with little heat loss outside the home making it cost-effective.
-It is sturdy and has a firebox that allows logs up to 22” long.
+This stove is efficient with little heat loss outside the home, making it cost-effective.
+It is sturdy and has a firebox that fits logs up to 22” long.
 The door is cast iron with a handle that is adjustable for easy use.
 It has top side venting and is fairly straight forward to install.

-Vogelzang TR008 Durango EPA Wood Stove – With over a 75% efficiency rating, this wood stove is great for heating your home.
+With over a 75% efficiency rating, this US Stove US1269E Wood Cast Iron Stove is great for heating your home.
 It has reduced heat loss so it burns less wood while heating a bigger area up to 1500 square feet.
 The firebox is a good size and can use wood up to 26” long and burn up to 12 hours letting you wake up to a warm house.
-It looks nice and certainly works well in the cold weather
+It looks nice and certainly works well in the cold weather.

-Drolet EPA-Certified Fireplace Wood Insert – This 60,000BTU high quality, wood stove is stylish and warm.
+This 60,000BTU high quality, Drolet EPA-Certified Fireplace Wood Insert stove is stylish and warm.
 Its advanced design increases the efficiency of the stove by almost 30%.
 One stove load of kindling and logs can burn for as long as 8 hours which is great if you want it on while you sleep.
 Its firebrick lining means it has radiant heat as well.
 The blower has variable speeds to help set the pace of the wood burning.

 Wood burning stoves are great for both heat and ambiance.
-Each model on the market will have features that make it right for a particular home set up.
+Each model on the market varies in features, so it takes a little research to determine which one’s right for your home.
 Once you know where you want to install the wood burning stove and how much space you need it to heat, you can begin to narrow down the stove choices that will work for your particular situation.
-There is no one best stove but many good ones that will suit specific home setups and needs.
+There is no one best stove, but many good ones that will suit specific home setups and needs.